Feeds system

 |---|---|

-| Subject | Token address or global subject (address zero) for economy-wide data |
+| Subject | Token address, entity address, or deterministic currency-code address for economy-wide FX data |

 | Topic | Data type the feed provides (base price, FX rate) |